c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ---

-# FZF: A Nice Shell History Search Alternative
+# fzf — A Better Tool for History Commands Search

-This blog post covers how to use the [FZF - Fuzzy Finder](https://github.com/junegunn/fzf?tab=readme-ov-file) in [ZSH](https://www.zsh.org/) as an alternative to _reverse-i-search_ widget.
+This blog post outlines the advantages of the Fuzzy Finder CLI [fzf](https://github.com/junegunn/fzf) and explain how to use in [Zsh](https://www.zsh.org/) as an alternative to reverse-i-search widget.

 ## My journey from __reverse-i-search__ until __fzf-history-widget__